jedisct1/libsodium-doc/key_derivation/README.md

 computed.
 However, given a subkey, an attacker cannot compute the master key nor any other subkeys.

-### Key derivation with libsodium &gt;= 1.0.12

-Recent versions of the library have a dedicated API for key derivation.

 The `crypto_kdf` API can derive up to 2^64 keys from a single master key and context, and individual subkeys can have an arbitrary length between 128 \(16 bytes\) and 512 bits \(64 bytes\).